domucimafranca/selfhosting/tmux/README.md

 Run tmux.
 From within type Ctrl-S, i.
 This will load additional plugins.

+## Nerd Fonts

+Download and install a glyph-enabled font from [Nerd Fonts](https://www.nerdfonts.com).

 ## In case tmux doesn't read its configuration

 Run `tmux source ~/.tmux.conf`